The Gravito-Phononic Effect: A Quantum Signature of Linearised Gravity: Conclusion

 \section{Conclusion}

-In this work, we revisited the the photo-electric effect using semi-classical approaches and full quantum electrodynamics, and extended these insights to the gravito-phononic effect of Ref.~\cite{tobar2023detecting}.
-By exploring energy transfer between coupled harmonic oscillators, we demonstrated that key signatures traditionally associated with the photo-electric effect—such as threshold frequencies, intensity-independent transitions, and discrete quanta absorption—can be replicated with coupled harmonic oscillators.

-Our analysis reveals that coupled oscillator systems can serve as effective analogues for studying quantized energy exchange between bosonic modes.
-This cements phononic gravitational wave detectors as systems for implementing a gravitational version of the photo-electric effect.
+We revisited the photo-electric effect using semi-classical approaches and full quantum electrodynamics, and extended these insights to the gravito-phononic effect of Ref.~\cite{tobar2023detecting}.
+By exploring energy transfer between coupled harmonic oscillators, we outlined that key signatures traditionally associated with the photo-electric effect-such as threshold frequencies, intensity-independent transitions, and discrete quanta absorption-can be replicated with coupled harmonic oscillators.
+This reveals that coupled oscillator systems can serve as effective analogues for studying quantized energy exchange between bosonic modes.
+This cements gravitational wave detectors as systems for implementing a gravitational version of the photo-electric effect.
 We further highlighted the role of energy conservation in these systems, showing that while semi-classical and classical field models can mimic quantum signatures, they face challenges in conserving energy at the level of single transitions.
-Such pathologies can be minimised with non-linearities, but this comes at the expense of substantial modifications to quantum mechanics.
-This underscores the necessity of quantising the linearised gravitational field, for a consistent explanation of the eventual experimental implementation of the gravito-phononic effect proposals in Refs.~\cite{tobar2023detecting,tobar2024detectingkhzgravitonsneutron}.
+Such pathologies can be minimized with non-linearities, but this comes at the expense of substantial modifications to quantum mechanics.
+This underscores the necessity of quantising the linearised gravitational field, for a consistent explanation of the experimental implementation of the gravito-phononic effect proposals in Refs.~\cite{tobar2023detecting,tobar2024detectingkhzgravitonsneutron}.
+Furthermore, as the parametric conversion of gravitons to photons in electromagnetic detectors, which are subsequently read-out by a photon-counter detector can similiarly be described by a beampslitter interaction, extensions to electromagnetic detectors of Refs.~\cite{PhysRevLett.74.634,AlexanderDolgov,ADDAZI2024138574,ADDAZI2025101844} follows.
+Therefore, implementing the proposals of Refs.~\cite{tobar2023detecting,tobar2024detectingkhzgravitonsneutron} - which involve graviton detectors targeting known sources of gravitational radiation, with established gravitational wave detection methods, will yield the most substantial experimental evidence for the quantisation of gravity to date.

 \onecolumngrid